LauraCiciulla/LauraCiciulla/README.md

 Hello my name is Laura, I have been living in Dubai for 6 years, a vibrant and fast moving city.
 It's amazing to see all the different culture and nationalities living together in harmony.
 Living and working here taught me to understand the culture behind every businesses.
-I worked in event management and have also experience in Digital Marketing, I also managed big scales events for an Dubai based IT compagny "Evento Smart Solutions"; our main clients were governmental and corporate companies.
+I worked in event management and have also experience in Digital Marketing, I also managed big scales events for a Dubai based IT compagny "Evento Smart Solutions"; our main clients were governmental and corporate companies.
 My biggest project was for "Oracle Open World Middle East" in 2019 where I had to oversees a team of more than 100 staffs, developed an API with our team of software, do some penetration testing in our system and ensure to comply to all the security levels requested by the client.

 - 🔭 I’m currently seeking for amazing opportunities to keep on learning and further master my skills.